 The humidity and heat are at their most extreme in the summer (December to February), whereas the water level is lowest in winter (June to August).
 Neither of these is ideal.

-The rainy season runs from November to March.
+Generall, the rainy season runs from November to March.
 This leads to higher water levels and greater flow, but this impressive spectacle will be lost on you if you have to view it through the rain and fog.

 Your best bet is to come in the spring or autumn, and to try to time your visit to fall on a sunny day.
 Also keep in mind that crowds are at their worst in January/February, during Easter and in June/July, as this is when Argentinians and Brazilians are on school holidays.

 The first time Nick and I visited Iguazu Falls, back in 2009, it was almost completely shrouded in fog.
 I could hear thunderous waterfalls pounding all around me, but I could barely see any of them.
 It was a huge disappointment!